kulindupr/Y3S2-ITPM/README.md

 | Hosting       | Vercel / Heroku / Firebase Hosting (Specify) |

 👥 Team Members

-Rubasinghe K.P – Full-Stack Developer / Project Coordinator
+Rubasinghe K.P

-Wanigabadu A.K – Frontend Developer
+Wanigabadu A.K

-S.M.A.P.T Nuwantha – Backend & AI Integration
+S.M.A.P.T Nuwantha

-Apsari J.K – UI/UX Designer & QA
+Apsari J.K

 📄 License
 This project is part of the IT Project Management (ITPM) coursework and is intended for academic purposes only.